theshatterstone/dotfiles/README.md

 cp -r * ~/

 NOTE:Qtile requires Ubuntu fonts installed.
-Qtile brightness and volume controls only work with the .local/ files from https://github.com/justinesmithies/qtile-x-dotfiles/
+Qtile brightness and volume controls only work with the brightnessctl package installed and with the .local/ files from https://github.com/justinesmithies/qtile-x-dotfiles/